emma-33/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 Function 10 : adds two integers and returns the result
 Function 11 : computes a to the power of b and return the value
 Function 12 : prints the numbers from 1 to 100 separated by a space, prints Fizz if multiple of three, Buzz if multiple of 5 and FizzBuzz if both
+Function 13 : prints the alphabet in reverse, alterning lowercase and uppercase characters